chao515737/nearest_analysis_plugin/README.md

 ### Reproducing the Workflow

 1. Load `input_polygons.gpkg` into QGIS.
-2. Layer -> Add Layer -> Add WFS/OGC API, connect to https://gis.epa.ie/geoserver/EPA/wfs
-3. Load `api_snapshot.geojson`.
+2. Load `api_snapshot.geojson`.
-4. Run the Nearest Analysis plugin.
+3. Run the Nearest Analysis plugin.
-5. Export the resulting CSV.
+4. Export the resulting CSV.

 This allows the workflow to be reproduced without network access.